inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

    :end-at: bitrate
    :language: ini

-The first three lines configure all network nodes to use the composable Ethernet model.
+The first three lines configure all network nodes to use the composable Ethernet model, and the last one sets the Ethernet connection speed on all interfaces.

+..
 The switches are configured to have a :ned:`Ieee8021qLayer` submodule.
-Finally, the connection speed is set on all interfaces.

 - the configs